BlueBrain/NeuroMorphoVis/info/panels/morphology-panel.md

 #### Homogeneous Color

-By default, the user can assign different colors to each component in the morphology.
-The user can apply a homogeneous color to all the components of the morphology including the soma and arbors.
+By default, _NeuroMorphoVis_ allows the user to assign different colors to each component in the morphology, mainly: axons, apical dendrites, basal dendrites and the somata.
+In certain use cases, the user might want to assign the same color to all the components of the morphology.
+This step would require setting the HEX (or RGB) color code to each component, which might be inconvenient if the user would like to test multiple colors.
+Therefore, _NeuroMorphoVis_ has an option to assign a homogeneous color to all the components of the morphology with a single click.
+The user must check the _Use Homogeneous Color_ checkbox and click on the _Membrane Color_ panel to select the desired color.

 <p align="center">
   <img src="images/morphology-panel-colors-5.png" width=300>